richardsbenjamin/richardsbenjamin.github.io/_posts/2025-09-06-aurora-encoder-latent-space.md

 Given the imbalance in the dataset, with far fewer examples at the upper percentiles, this behavior is expected, but it also underscores a critical limitation—while the model avoids overestimating extremes, it underestimates their true frequency.

+## Conclusion
+Our exploration shows that the encoder captures meaningful structure in the latent space, both in terms of geography and extremes.
+The PCA and regression analysis confirm that the encoder has learned to distinguish land from ocean, achieving nearly perfect accuracy, with most errors concentrated along coastlines where the boundary is naturally ambiguous.
+This indicates that the model reflects not only clear-cut distinctions but also the inherent uncertainty of physical boundaries.

+Extending this approach to extreme temperature events, we see that the nested percentile labels reveal how the encoder represents increasing levels of extremity.
+Precision and recall metrics highlight the trade-offs between correctly identifying rare extremes and missing them, underscoring the need to look beyond accuracy when dealing with imbalanced datasets.

+Together, these results suggest that the encoder is learning representations aligned with real-world structure while also exposing where limitations remain.
+Such insights are valuable for assessing the robustness of learned climate representations and for guiding further model development.